How to Grow Sage Indoors

 How to Grow Sage Indoors: Best Sage Varieties to Grow Inside

 The question everyone has is – how to grow sage indoors?
 Growing sage indoors is easier than you think!
 There are over 500 different types of sage!
-Here is a list of the 4 most of the best varieties that can be grown inside your home:
+Here is a list of the 4 best varieties that can be grown inside your home:

 Garden/common